 If 50% or more of the members of a den attend all three events, that den will receive a den participation ribbon.
 Here's an example for you.

-A Wolf den has 9 boys.
+A Wolf den has 9 Scouts.
 In June, 6 of them attend.
 In July, 4 of them attend.
 In August, 8 of them attend.
-That’s a total of 18 “boy units” (for lack of a better term) who attended a summer pack event.
-If all boys had attended all events, there would have been 27 “boy units.”
+That's a total of 18 “Scout units” (for lack of a better term) who attended a summer pack event.
+If all Scouts had attended all events, there would have been 27 “Scout units.”
 I divided 18 by 27 to get 66%.